dydxprotocol/v4-web/docker/README.md

 ## Environment Variables

-Configuration is in `docker/.env.docker` - **no setup needed!** The file includes sensible defaults for local development.
+Configuration is in `docker/.env.docker` - **committed to the repo with test-only values for local development.**

 All services reference this file via `env_file: - .env.docker` in `docker-compose.yml`.

+You can edit `.env.docker` directly if you need custom values.

 Key variables in `.env.docker`: